wintechis/ReversingRmlToCsv/README.md

 - [Usage](#Usage)

 - [License](#License)

 ### I. Description

-> This project provides a graphical user interface (GUI) tool for converting RDF (Resource Description Framework) and RML (RDF Mapping Language) files into CSV  format.
+This project provides a graphical user interface (GUI) tool for converting RDF (Resource Description Framework) and RML (RDF Mapping Language) files into CSV format.
 The application simplifies the process of transforming complex semantic data into a more accessible and widely-used format for data analysis.

+> RDF data, typically stored as subject-predicate-object triples, is flexible but not naturally structured like relational data.
+This poses difficulties when integrating it with tools that expect tabular data for data analysis and visualisation.
+This tool addresses the challenge of converting RDF data into a tabular format, making it easier to work with in data analysis tools.

+*Important Requirements*

+- RDF files must be in .nq format.
+- RML files must be in .ttl format.

->The tool is built using PyQt5 for the GUI and leverages the rdflib library for handling RDF data and pandas for CSV operations.
+The tool is built using PyQt5 for the GUI and leverages the rdflib library for handling RDF data and pandas for CSV operations.
 It supports file browsing, conversion status display, and error handling to ensure a smooth user experience.

 ### II.
 Features